 Authors are welcome to submit a short proposal that describes the main contributions of the poster.
 Proposals should contain a brief abstract, place an emphasis on the motivation for the work, and summarize contributions.
 Preliminary results may also be included.
 The proposal should clearly state the difference between the work that will be presented and any paper published or under submission on the same topic.
 Poster abstracts should meet the following formatting requirements:

 - No more than 2-pages, including references and figures

 - Formatted in the NDSS style formats (without the copyright block)

-Poster abstracts will appear on the Internet Society website prior/during the conference, but will not be included in the conference proceedings.
+Poster abstracts will appear on the Internet Society website prior to/during the conference, but will not be included in the conference proceedings.

-Poster draft: All submissions must also include a draft of the poster to receive feedback before the conference.
+All submissions must include a draft of the poster to receive feedback before the conference.
 Presented posters should be sized 32×40 inches, but should be scaled down to normal size (letter paper) for submission.

-You should submit both the poster abstract and the poster draft as a single pdf document, with the last page being the poster draft.
-That is, your submission will be 3 pages total, the first two pages being the poster abstract and the last page the poster draft.
+Both the poster abstract and the poster draft should be bundled as a single pdf document, with the last page being the poster draft.
+That is, if your submission will be 3 pages total, the first two pages have to be the poster abstract and the last page the poster draft.